AlexandreFenyo/net-monitor/README.md

 Before running a container, fetch the following informations:

-- the port number you want the servlet container to listen to: you will have to forward this port
+- the port number you want the servlet container to listen to: you will have to forward this port the the
 - the _config.json_ configuration file,
 - the _log4j.xml_ logging rules file.